pvlib/pvlib-python/docs/sphinx/source/user_guide/modeling_topics/singlediode.rst

 | ``lambertw``     | explicit   | medium    | yes                     |
 +------------------+------------+-----------+-------------------------+

-If lower accuracy (within ~1%) is allowable, these points can be estimated much more quickly using :py:func:`pvlib.singlediode.batzelis_keypoints`.
+If lower accuracy (within ~1%) is allowable, the special points can be estimated much more quickly using :py:func:`pvlib.singlediode.batzelis_keypoints`.